ibm-cloud-docs/solution-tutorials/kubernetes-log-analysis-kibana.md

 {:pre: .pre}

-# Analyze Kubernetes cluster and application logs in Kibana
+# Analyze Logs and Monitor the health of Kubernetes applications

-This tutorial walks you through creating a cluster, configuring the cluster to send logs to the {site.data.keyword.loganalysisshort}} service, deploying an application to the cluster and then using Kibana to view and analyze logs.
+This tutorial walks you through creating a cluster and configuring the Log Analysis and the Monitoring service.
+Then, you will deploy an application to the cluster, use Kibana to view and analyze logs, and use Grafana to view health and metrics.
 {:shortdesc}

 ## Objectives:

 * Create a Kubernetes cluster.
-* Provision the {{site.data.keyword.loganalysisshort}} service.
+* Provision the Log Analysis service.
 * Create logging configurations in the cluster.
+* Provision the Monitoring service
+* Deploy application
 * View, search and analyze logs in Kibana
+* View metrics in Grafana

 ![](images/solution17/Architecture.png)